Daferia/ultimate_Quiz_P2/README.md

 ## User Stories

-+ As a User, I want the user to be engaged in the quiz
++ As a User, I want the user to be engaged in the quiz and feel absorbed by the UI and the gameplay
 + As a User, I want them to feel challenged as well as provide enjoyment during play
-+ As a User, I want to be able to see my results after playing the game.
++ As a User, I want to be able to see their results after playing the game.
 + As a User, I want to play a quiz intuitively.
-+ As a User, I expect the users to come back to improve their score
++ As a User, I expect the users to come back to improve their scores

 ## Requirements